Milan-Odedra/FCC-Responsive-Web-Design-Projects/README.md

 Some Projects are hosted on CodePen and some on Netlify.

 # Ideas
-* For the projects on CodePen, create them locally and once skilled add new feature to them.
+* For the projects on CodePen, create them locally and once skilled add new features to them.
 * Once all polished add links to them here.